Hemasaiganesh/SPAM-Detection/README.md

 git clone https://github.com/your-username/SPAM-Detection.git
 cd SPAM-Detection

-V# 📧 Spam Detection using Machine Learning
+## 📧 Spam Detection using Machine Learning

 This project implements a **Spam Message Classifier** that predicts whether a message is **Spam** or **Ham (Not Spam)** using NLP techniques and various Machine Learning algorithms.